lotus-NLS/Jaguar/readme.md

 ## Beyond pyWriter
 pyWriter itself is just the first step of development.
 Beyond pyWriter other features are planned to make up for some more functionalities that human software developers offer:

+### Other
-- Other software development: pyWriter is developed and tested and developed only for python code.
+- Development of software other than python: pyWriter is developed and tested and developed only for python code.
 But in principle
+- Encapsulation: The software agent must be encapsulated in a virtual environment such as virtual box or a docker container to prevent the agent from taking any action that could affect the system the program is launched from, including user files

+### Non-textual in/out
 - Visual runtime analysis: A lot of applications run with a GUI, crucially websites.
 The model should review how its code plays out visually as well.
 There is a version of GPT-4 which can work with image input which hasn't been released yet.\
 there is no reason why the program could not also be applied to other kinds of software.
 - Audio interface : You should be able to enter commands via voice, ideally without even pressing enter
-- Persistent memory: In order to effectively work in multiple sessions,
+### Persistent memory and skill acquiry
+- Persistent Note/Memory database: In order to effectively work in multiple sessions, the agent must remember relevant information beyond the program shutdown.
+To do that, the agent has to recall that information either through "reading up on it" or "recalling it" whichever way you want to frame it.
+There should be a persistent database of notes that the agent can access on request.
 - Self acquiring skills : Humans often learn by performing a task with great care and attention for several times until it becomes an integrated action that they can perform without thinking.
 In the same way the agent could develop its own skill library and work on tasks on a higher level of abstraction.
 - Self acquire tools: You can only plan out so much in terms of tools.
 If the agent decides that its current tools do not suffice to accomplish the task it could simply build the tool itself.
-- Encapsulation: The software agent must be encapsulated in a virtual environment such as virtual box or a docker container to prevent the agent from taking any action that could affect the system the program is launched from, including user files

 ## Links